CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ```

-Now we can re-check our assertions from earlier to check our function behaves as expected.
+🧪 Now we can **re-run** our assertions from earlier to check our function behaves as expected.

 ### 🧹 Improving the code